Globski/quiz-topic/quiz-web_stack/quiz-full_stack/multiple_choice_questions.md

 # Question: What performance issue can occur if state is placed in the wrong component?

-**Answer:** Placing state in the wrong component, especially higher up in the component tree, can trigger wider and unnecessary re-renders.
+**Answer:** Placing state in the wrong component, especially higher up in the component tree, can trigger wider and unnecessary re-renders instead, manage it inside the component itself.

 ---